How long does a referral last?

 If you’ve ever visited a specialist, it’s likely you used a referral from your GP to get the appointment.

 But what is a referral?
 Are there different types of referrals?
-And, how long does a referral last?
+And, The Check Up

 Although the concept is simple, there are a whole lot of questions that you’ll probably have about referrals.
 To help answer those questions, we spoke with nib Group Medical Advisor and GP, Dr Hamish Black.